AB Initio / GCSE

 Course Description

 This course is for students who have studied the equivalent of one year of Arabic at high school.
-It revolves around daily life situations that high school students in the Middle East encounter.
-At the end of the course students will be able to communicate with native speakers on a number of everyday life situations that includes ordering food, talking about the daily routine, asking for and giving directions, shopping and asking for the price.
-They will have some understanding of the basic structures of Modern Standard Arabic.
+It continues the language ab initio journey, revolving around daily life situations that high school students in the Middle East encounter.
+At the end of the course, students will be able to communicate with native speakers on various everyday life situations such as ordering food, discussing routines, giving directions, shopping, and asking for prices.
+They will develop a stronger grasp of the basic structures of Modern Standard Arabic.

 Learning Outcomes for the Course